By Laia Cardona, on 10 July 2019

 Podcasts are a digital content type that have yet to explore much of their potential.
 In recent years, the number of users who listen to podcasts has not stopped growing, offering brands a fantastic opportunity to connect with their audience.

-And yet, despite its growing popularity, the podcasting ecosystem remains a relative unknown compared to other types of content.
+And yet, despite being one of 2020's top digital marketing trends, the podcasting ecosystem remains a relatively unknown compared to other types of content.
 To shed light on this issue, venture capital investors from the American firm Andreesen Horowitz have just published a very complete podcast market analysis.
 Let's see what their conclusions say.